Allie Eagle

 Allie Eagle (9 January 1949 – 25 May 2022) was a New Zealand artist whose work in the 1970s was key to the development of feminist art practice in New Zealand.
-She was the subject of the 2004 documentary Allie Eagle and Me.
-She identified herself as "a lesbian separatist and radical feminist."
+Eagle was the subject of the 2004 documentary Allie Eagle and Me (2004), and identified as "a lesbian separatist and radical feminist."
+Eagle was actively involved in women's art collectives, notably Spiral.

 Early life and education

 Eagle was born in Lower Hutt.
 Her birth name was Alison Mitchell but she took the name Eagle in the 1970s, linked to a series of watercolours titled I the eagle become.

 Eagle completed a Diploma of Fine Arts at Ilam School of Art, University of Canterbury in 1968.
 She studied at Auckland Training College for a year and taught at Upper Hutt College before returning to Christchurch and becoming Exhibitions Officer at the Robert McDougall Art Gallery in 1974 (a job she later had to leave after falling from a ladder and cracking her pelvis).